Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

          00:00:0a:81:00:02    1      2      0/0      no      *      -     -             eth1
         L2FIB total/learned entries: 1/0  Last scan time: 0.0000e0sec  Learn limit: 16777216

-Configure your traffic generator to send packets with a destination MAC address of ``00:00:0a:81:00:02``, then VPP switch will forward those packets out on ``eth1``.
+Configure traffic generator to send packets with a destination MAC address of ``00:00:0a:81:00:02``, then VPP switch will forward those packets out on ``eth1``.

 Use the command ``show interface`` to display interface tx/rx counters.